 Product and Other Revenue.
 Product and other revenue is generated primarily from the sale of on-premise devices and end-point devices, and to a lesser extent from porting fees that enable customers to transfer their existing phone numbers.
 The Company recognizes product and other revenue from sales to direct end-customers and channel partners at the point-in-time that control transfers, which is typically when it delivers the product.
 The Company's distribution agreements with channel partners typically contain clauses for price protection and right of return.
-Credits and/or rebates issued for expected product returns and customer sales incentives are deemed to be variable consideration, which the Company's historical experience, current trends and expectations regarding future experience.
+Credits and/or rebates issued for expected product returns and customer sales incentives are deemed to be variable consideration, which the Company estimates and records as a reduction to revenue at the point of sale.
+Product returns and sales incentives are estimated based on the Company's historical experience, current trends and expectations regarding future experience.
 As of January 31, 2022 and 2021, total reserves for product returns and sales incentives were approximately \$1.2 million and \$1.1 million, respectively.